mapsteps/wp-video-popup/readme.txt

 == Frequently Asked Questions ==
 = How do i use this plugin? =
 WP Video Popup doesn’t create an admin settings page.
-To trigger and display the lightbox popup, please follow the steps under the **Description** tab.
+To trigger and display the lightbox popup, please follow the steps under **Description**.
 = The video doesn't play automatically =
 We add the autoplay attribute to the embed-URL by default.
 That being said, the video should play automatically after the trigger element has been clicked.
 Some browsers have changed their autoplay policy and videos only start playing if they're muted.